typeheim/fire-legion/packages/orm-on-fire/README.md

 # ORMOnFire
 ORMOnFire is a powerful Firestore ORM.

-**IMPORTANT NOTICE: in beta 24 changed return types of all of the fect methods!**
+**IMPORTANT NOTICE: in beta 24 changed return types of all of the fetch methods!**

 ## Installation
 Setup ORMOnFire driver: